...

 Vested vs. Unvested: What’s the Difference and Why It Matters

 One of the most critical distinctions when dividing RSUs and stock options in a divorce is whether they are vested or unvested.
-This difference isn’t just technical – it can significantly affect how much of the asset is considered divisible in a California divorce (SUPPORT).
+This difference isn’t just technical it can significantly affect how much of the asset is considered divisible in a California divorce, as well as how the income is factored into California guideline support calculations.

 • Vested Assets – If your RSUs or stock options are vested, you’ve already earned the right to receive or exercise them, even if you haven’t done so yet.
 In California, vested options or RSUs granted during your marriage are typically considered community property, and your spouse is usually entitled to a share.
 Vested options or RSUs granted prior to your marriage may have a community property interest as well.